Wp-Zhang/HandyRec/README.md

 The main usage flow is shown below:
 ![diagram](./imgs/usage_flow.svg)

-Fro more details, examples can be found [here](https://github.com/Wp-Zhang/HandyRec/tree/master/examples) and the table above.
+For more details, examples can be found [here](https://github.com/Wp-Zhang/HandyRec/tree/master/examples) and the table above.
+Documentation can be found [here](handyrec.readthedocs.io/).

-This project is under development and has not been packaged yet😣.
+> NOTE: This project is under development and has not been packaged yet😣.
 Please download the source code and import it as a local module.

 ## 🗺️ TODO List